Policy field

 Evaluation phase

-The evaluation was launched on 3 December 2018 and its progress can be followed on the Commission’s Better Regulation Portal.
-The evaluation built on several sources: (i) a public consultation which ran from 12 October 2020 to 25 January 2021 (summary of the contributions); (ii) a consultation with the National Competition Authorities (summary of their contributions); (iii) an external fact-finding study; and (iv) the monitoring and enforcement experience of the Commission in the sector over the past decade.
+The last evaluation of the Motor Vehicle Block Exemption Regulation was launched on 3 December 2018 and built on several sources: (i) a public consultation which ran from 12 October 2020 to 25 January 2021 (summary of the contributions); (ii) a consultation with the National Competition Authorities (summary of their contributions); (iii) an external fact-finding study; and (iv) the monitoring and enforcement experience of the Commission in the sector over the past decade.
+On 28 May 2021, the evaluation ended with the adoption of an Evaluation Report on the operation of the Motor Vehicle Block Exemption Regulation, accompanied by a Staff Working Document.

 Contact details